 There are two type of Resource Records, Unique and Shared.

-Unique records are the ones which there may be only one answer for it in the local name, the A, PTR and HINFO under the hostname.local name is an example of Unique record, it would be strange if two hosts would answer an address for the same foobar.local.
-All Unique records must be Probed to verify it's uniqueness, if a conflict is found, another name must be chosen (Unimplemented).
+Unique records are the ones which there may be only one answer for it in the local name, the A, PTR and HINFO under the hostname.local name are examples of Unique records, it would be strange if two hosts would answer an address for the same foobar.local.
+All Unique records must be Probed to verify its uniqueness, if a conflict is found, another name must be chosen (Unimplemented).

 A Shared record is used for PTR records in DNS-SD, a host may have as many answers as necessary for a shared record, it's used only in network browsing, where there may be multiple instances of the same service.
 To access the MDNS services, a libmdns library will be provided in the near future, programs will then, be able to link with libmdns and publish its own services though MDNS.
 By now, only mdnsctl(8) is provided which is a command line interface to the daemon in the same fashion as ripctl(8) and ospfctl(8).

-When mdnsd starts up, it probes for it's hostname, fetched from /etc/myname, on the network and if there isn't a conflict, it publishes an A and a PTR record for itself, both records will be under the .local domain, which is the MDNS single domain name.
+starts up, it probes for its hostname (fetched from /etc/myname), if there isn't a conflict, it publishes an A and a PTR record for itself, both records will be under the .local domain, which is the MDNS single domain name.
 All the other domain names in /etc/myname will be stripped, therefore foo.bar.midearth becomes foo.local, which can be resolved through MDNS.
-If a conflict is found, read, there is another foo.local in the network, conflict resolution will take place (Unimplemented yet).
+If a conflict is found, then, there is another foo.local in the network and conflict resolution takes place.